athomasq/athomasq.github.io/categories/investing/why-me.md

 My secret sauce is that I spent a decade as the founder of a successful tech startup; but before that I spent another decade as a professional investor at a large hedge fund.
 I think this combination is pretty unique, and it lets me help you more effectively.

-#### 🌎 Strategy

-My investing experience helps you *strategically*: on resource allocation and business planning; on financing and downstream investors; on competition, moats and ecosystem; on what it takes to win in the long term.
-Here are some examples:

-* **Resource Allocation:** Balancing growth rates and burn rates, team size and team speed; retaining optionality while seizing opportunity; and ultimately, maximizing your risk-adjusted expected value: resource allocation is central to the CEO's job, and I can help you think systematically and rigorously through it.

-* **Financing:** I've raised lots of venture capital, and advised founders who've raised lots more.
-I can help with: deciding when and why and how much to raise; building a powerful pitch (and the company to support it); executing a disciplined and effective fund-raising process; negotiating terms; and closing the deal.
-I can also provide warm intros to many well-known VC firms.

-* **Story-Telling:** The ability to craft a compelling narrative -- for customers, for partners, for investors, for employees, for the press -- is an essential part of the founder's toolkit, and it's something I have a lot of experience with.
-Category creation is an especial strength.

-* **Recruiting and Culture:** The team you build is the company you build.
-To attract and retain and empower and scale a truly world-class team is perhaps the biggest challenge for founders today.
-Creating a strong, sustainable, high-performance, happy culture is the key to solving this challenge, and it's something I pride myself on.

-* **Macro:** Businesses are not built in a vacuum.
-Successful founders need to understand the macro environment; economic cycles and the cost of capital; business model evolution; customer, partner and investor dynamics; and more -- and this is truer than ever in 2023.

 #### 🎯 Tactics

 My founder experience helps you *tactically*: on go-to-market, on positioning and story-telling; on data and API strategy; on culture and recruiting; and perhaps most important, with alignment and empathy.
 I've worn lots of different hats as a founder; as a result I can help on almost all operational aspects of early-stage startups.
 Here are some examples: